sebchi-crtl/BankTransfer/README.md

 request body = null

-* Note: I did get the data of the bank name because it wasn't placed in paystack api and muttple call back is not necessary, which can be done in client-side from a professional view
+* Note: I did get the data of the bank name because it wasn't placed in paystack API and multiple callback is not necessary, which can be done in client-side from a professional view.

 * ## Validate Account ##